The Lockman-SpReSO project. Description, target selection, observations and preliminary results: Data reduction

 A potential problem with this method occurs when the observed object has a faint continuum because it could be erroneously selected as a sky contribution by the sigma-clipping algorithm, thus resulting in a loss of object information.
 Furthermore, since the density of faint objects in the field is higher than that of bright objects, the adopted solution was to use 3-arcsec slits observed with the already mentioned \textit{ON-OFF-ON} strategy.

-For the 3-arcsec slits, their length limits the possibility of selecting sky signal in the 2D spectra.
-Observing with the \textit{ON-OFF-ON} strategy, we have available direct sky emission spectra (OFF-frame) that can be subtracted directly from the images of the objects (ON-frames).
-However, the residuals obtained with direct subtractions are considerable.
+The length limits of the 3-arcsec slits constrained the possibility of selecting sky signal in the 2D spectra.
+Observing with the \textit{ON-OFF-ON} strategy, we had available direct sky emission spectra (OFF-frame) that could be subtracted directly from the images of the objects (ON-frames).
+However, the residuals obtained with direct subtraction are considerable.
 This difference in the sky signal between two consecutive frames is due to the significant variability of the sky emission over the time of the exposures.
-The solution to this problem was to introduce slits pointing to a region without objects (sky-slits) even in the ON-frames, in such a way that the sky-slits collected sky emission in both ON and OFF frames.
-Thus, if we compare the sky spectra obtained by the sky-slit in one of the ON-frame with the spectra obtained, by the same slit, in the OFF-frame, the result is a matrix of sky variations coefficients that can be applied to the OFF-frame spectra to correct the variation of the sky emission over time.
+The solution to this problem was to introduce slits pointing to a region without objects (sky-slits), even in the ON-frames, in such a way that the sky-slits collected sky emission in both ON- and OFF-frames.
+Thus, if we compare the sky spectra obtained by the sky-slit in one of the ON-frames with the spectra obtained by the same slit, the result in the OFF-frame is a matrix of sky variation coefficients that can be applied to the OFF-frame spectra to correct the variation of the sky emission over time.
 Each mask should have at least one sky-slit per OSIRIS CCD to deal with the existing spatial variation of the sky emission, in addition to the time variation.